-Diversity, Equity, Inclusion and Accessibility Committee volunteers are currently available to present for ALA members and to ALA local chapters on one of these three powerful programs at your location!
+Diversity, Equity, Inclusion and Accessibility Committee volunteers are currently available to present to ALA local chapters on one of these four powerful programs at your location!
 Contact d[email protected] to discuss your program and learn more about how the committee can assist you in achieving your diversity and inclusion educational goals.*

 How to Stop Bullies in the Workplace

 We hear stories about bullies all the time, mostly among school-age children and in school settings.
 But according to the Workplace Bullying Institute, 30% of employees have direct experience being bullied.
 This presentation provides an opportunity to learn the difference between harassment and bullying and will touch on the intersectionality of harassment, bullying and racism.
 Participants will understand the impact on their employees when this behavior is allowed to continue.
 And they will learn how to recognize, acknowledge and stop bullying in the legal profession.